Skip to content

 Warning

-etcd settings
+etcd Configuration

-Create a 'dataway' account and corresponding role:
+Create the dataway account and corresponding role:

 $ etcdctl user add dataway

-# Add the role of sinker
+# Add the sinker role

 $ etcdctl role add sinker

-# Add Dataway to the role
+# Add dataway to the role

 $ etcdctl user grant-role dataway sinker